AlexeySaday/AlexeySaday/README.md

 - DataBase: MySQL, PostgreSQL, Entity Framework
 ## Now
 I am actively looking for a job.
 I am developing a CRM system.
 This is a large project, which will have a separate web application for the client, an application for the administrator and a telegram bot.
 So, I don't sit around
+## Skills (except programming)
+- I well-know mathematics and physics.
+At school, I participated in many regional and All-Russian Olympiads in these two subjects.
+- I tried myself in graphic design a year ago.
+There is own 3d model of a military aircraft in `Blender`
+- I read the documentation in English perfectly and I have an intermediate English level
 ## Contact me
 You can contact me via [Telegram](https://t.me/AlexeyKildyushev)